tigerbeetle/tigerbeetle/docs/DESIGN.md

-# Design Notes
+# Design Document

-This is a living document that keeps a (best effort) current record of the design decisions behind TigerBeetle.
+This is a living document that keeps a (best effort) record of the design decisions behind TigerBeetle.

 ## Performance

 TigerBeetle provides more performance than a general-purpose relational database such as MySQL or an in-memory database such as Redis:

 * TigerBeetle **supports batching by design**.
-You can batch all the prepares you receive in a 50ms window and then send them all in a single network query to the database.
-This enables low-overhead networking, large sequential disk write patterns and amortized fsync across hundreds and thousands of transfers.
+You can batch all the transfer prepares or commits you receive in a 50ms window and then send them all in a single network query to the database.
+This enables low-overhead networking, large sequential disk write patterns and amortized fsync across hundreds and thousands of account transfers.

 * TigerBeetle **performs all balance tracking logic in the database**.
 This is a paradigm shift where we move the code to the data, not the data to the code, and eliminates the need for complex caching logic outside the database.
 You can keep your application layer simple, and completely stateless.

 * TigerBeetle **masks transient gray failure performance problems**.
 For example, if a disk write that typically takes 4ms suddenly starts taking 4 seconds because the disk is slowly failing, TigerBeetle will use redundancy to mask the gray failure automatically without the user seeing any 4 second latency spike.
-This is a relatively new performance technique known as "tail tolerance" in the literature and something not yet provided by most existing databases.
+This is a relatively new performance technique known as "tail tolerance" in the literature and something not provided by most existing databases.

 > "The major availability breakdowns and performance anomalies we see in cloud environments tend to be caused by subtle underlying faults, i.e. gray failure (slowly failing hardware) rather than fail-stop failure."